 * Module/course was team taught.

-I am always keen to hear from students interested in completing a research project related to my area of research.
-If you are an undergraduate or postgraduate student who would like to work with me, please feel free to get in touch to discuss potential projects.
-Click here for more information about my current research.
+Veronica is always keen to hear from students interested in completing a research project related to her area of research in romantic relationships.
+If you are an undergraduate or postgraduate student who would like to work with Veronica, please feel free to get in touch to discuss potential projects.
+Click here for more information about her current research.

-Here are some of the projects my students have completed in the past.
+Here are some of the projects students have completed under Veronica’s supervision in the past.

 Recent Postgraduate Dissertation Projects: